jestjs/jest/docs/JestObjectAPI.md

 #### `Function`

-A new function will be created.
+A new [mock function](https://jestjs.io/docs/en/mock-functions.html) will be created.
 The new function will have no formal parameters and when called will return `undefined`.
 This functionality also applies to `async functions`.

 #### `Class`